Aarhus University Seal

 Pia Bramming

-Associate Professor, Deputy head of school (DPU) and director fo
+Associate Professor, Deputy head of school and director of studi

 This example of practice is developed in connection to "Projekt 1. studieår", where initiatives for retention at the faculty of arts at Aarhus University was mapped.